Aliases for PHKA1 Gene

 GeneCards Summary for PHKA1 Gene

-PHKA1 (Phosphorylase Kinase, Alpha 1 (Muscle)) is a Protein Coding gene.
-Diseases associated with PHKA1 include Muscle Glycogenosis and Glycogen Storage Disease Due To Muscle Phosphorylase Kinase Deficiency.
-Among its related pathways are Glycosaminoglycan metabolism and Glucagon signaling pathway.
+PHKA1 (Phosphorylase Kinase Regulatory Subunit Alpha 1) is a Protein Coding gene.
+Diseases associated with PHKA1 include Muscle Glycogenosis and Phka1-Related Phosphorylase Kinase Deficiency.
+Among its related pathways are Glucagon signaling pathway and Translation Insulin regulation of translation.
 GO annotations related to this gene include calmodulin binding and phosphorylase kinase activity.
-An important paralog of this gene is PHKB.
+An important paralog of this gene is PHKA2.

 UniProtKB/Swiss-Prot for PHKA1 Gene

 Phosphorylase b kinase catalyzes the phosphorylation of serine in certain substrates, including troponin I. The alpha chain may bind calmodulin.